cirosantilli/x86-assembly-cheat/getting-started.md

 - <http://stackoverflow.com/questions/9807581/cannot-find-crtn-o-linking-32-bit-code-on-64-bit-system>

 If you don't have a compatible CPU, use the `Vagrantfile`s provided in each directory or your favorite virtualization method.

-## Portability

-Whenever possible, programs are made OS-portable by using the C driver under [lib/](lib/)

-It uses your C standard library to make the right system calls to whatever OS you use.

-If we assume a single OS, then simpler examples can be produced with direct system calls, e.g. [linux/](linux/)

-Beware that the virtual machine provided by [Vagrantfile](Vagrantfile) may have less features than you actual CPU.
-Check `cat /proc/cpuinfo` inside the VM.

-## Concepts that require OS privilege

-Concepts that require OS privileges (ring 0) will not be explained here.

-Those include:

--   instructions like:
-    - `cli` and `sti`
-    - `hlt`
-    - `inb`
-    - `outb`
--   special registers like: `ds`, `cs`, `ss`

-Those concepts cannot be tried out while an OS is running without disrupting the OS.

-They might be explained at: <https://github.com/cirosantilli/x86-bare-metal-examples>